TritonDataCenter/mdb_v8/docs/usage.md

 * v8array: given a V8 FixedArray, print the elements of the array
 * v8code: print details about a V8 Code object (including disassembly)
+* v8context: print information about a V8 Context object
 * v8function: print details about a V8 function object (including disassembly)
 * v8internal: fetch internal fields from heap objects
 * v8load: manually load configuration for Node v0.4 or v0.6
 * v8print: print a C++ object that's part of V8's heap
+* v8scopeinfo: print information about a V8 ScopeInfo object
 * v8str: print the contents of a V8 string (optionally show details of structure)
 * v8type: print the V8 type of a heap object